-In an uplifting speech during which he had the graduates repeat after him several times, civil right icon the Reverend Jesse Louis Jackson, Sr. delivered Bennett College’s Baccalaureate address inside a packed Annie Merner Pfeiffer Chapel on Friday, May 4.
+In an uplifting speech during which he referenced strong African-American women and had the graduates repeat after him, civil rights icon Reverend Jesse Louis Jackson, Sr. delivered Bennett College’s Baccalaureate address on May 4.

-Jackson spoke inside the same chapel where 60 years ago Dr. Martin Luther King, Jr. delivered a speech.
-Jackson was with King when he was shot in the neck on April 4, 1968, at the Lorraine Motel in Memphis, Tennessee.
+Jackson spoke inside a packed Annie Merner Pfeiffer Chapel, the same chapel where 60 years ago Dr. Martin Luther King, Jr. delivered a speech.
+Jackson was with King when he was shot on April 4, 1968, at the Lorraine Motel in Memphis, Tennessee.

 “You are not the tomorrow leaders.
-You are the right now leaders.
-You must love right now.
+You are the right now leaders,” Jackson said.
+“You must love right now.
 You must go to graduate school right now.”